garrandall/popular-music-data/tracks/punks-jump-up-to-get-beat-down-brand-nubian.md

 Bust some shit in his chest, now his whole body's swollen Why did I have to do it?
 He asked for it
 His man saw it, so it don't mean shit to me
-He's gone, that's how it's supposed to be....check it out now I ain't goin' out, man that short shit is dead
+He's gone, that's how it's supposed to be...check it out now I ain't goin' out, man that short shit is dead
 Have you heard what I said?
 If not, ask the dread
 He got a cannon that's bad...similar to the one that I got from my own dad